Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 > * You get a null return value from a method, and then call a method on the returned type\
 > ... and so on.

 There's no null or broken reference, which sends our objects and values to nowhere.
+That's we.

 <h2 align="center">Much Ado About <code>Nothing</code>&thinsp;?</h2>